How to Keep an Avocado from Turning Brown

 But once you start slicing and dicing that avocado, you’ve got a relatively short window to incorporate it into your recipe before it begins to turn brown.
 Chances are you won’t get sick from eating that slightly speckled piece, but when it comes to presenting a pretty plate, most people tend to frown on brown.

 Whether adding it to a sandwich or topping a bowl of chili, you don’t always use a whole avocado in one dish.
-If you’re hanging on to the other half, you can store it in the fridge for a later use—but the way you store it is essential for ensuring your avocado looks fresh, green and ready to add some cool, creamy goodness to your favorite recipe.
+If you’re hanging on to the other half, you can store it in the fridge for later use—but the way you store it is essential for ensuring your avocado looks fresh.
+For that, you need to know how to keep an avocado from turning brown.

 Before getting into the solutions for keeping a sliced avocado green, it’s important to understand why it turns brown in the first place.
-Avocados contain an enzyme called polyphenol oxidase, which causes the flesh brown when exposed to air—or more specifically, when it’s exposed to oxygen.
+Avocados contain an enzyme called polyphenol oxidase, which causes the flesh to brown when exposed to air—or more specifically, when it’s exposed to oxygen.
 So in order to maintain that gorgeous green color, the flesh of an avocado needs to be protected from oxygen exposure.
-(Ever wonder why it usually stays brown just underneath the pit?
-The pit doesn’t hold any magical powers—it just acts as a barrier against oxygen until it’s removed.)
+Ever wonder why it usually stays green just underneath the pit?
+The pit doesn’t hold any magical powers—it just acts as a barrier against oxygen until it’s removed.

 You could spring for this avocado keeper or try one of these at-home tricks.
-None of the solutions is everlasting—eventually the exposed flesh will brown after a period of time, but these methods will help lengthen the time you can store your sliced avocado without worrying about excessive browning.
+None of the solutions is everlasting—the exposed flesh will eventually brown, but these methods will help lengthen the time you can store your sliced avocado without worrying about excessive browning.

-So go ahead and stock up on some avocados, get slicing, then try any of the methods above (or test them all to see which works best for you!).
-Read up on these surprising fun facts about the creamy, green power food, then put your star ingredient to use with these irresistible avocado recipes.
+So go ahead and stock up on some avocados, then try any of the methods above (or test them all to see which works best for you).
+Read up on these surprising fun facts about avocado, then put your star ingredient to use with irresistible avocado recipes.